 And if you’re feeling adventurous, you could substitute the salsa verde with some sriracha, salsa or pico de gallo, or shredded cheese on top too!

 I personally love dark wheat bread that has been toasted, but you can use any kind of bread for this cajun shrimp and avocado toast recipe.
+Most often I use just regular white sandwich bread.
 Or even use crispbread or crackers to adapt this recipe as an appetizer!
 Creamy avocado against crunchy, toasted bread is why avocado toast is so popular.
 But then to top it with spicy, chargrilled cajun shrimp makes for an incredibly delicious lunch or brunch option!

 Here’s what I usually do to save time and make this avocado cajun shrimp toast even easier –